Postgraduate Course: Data Value Chains to Constellations (DESI11105)

 ||Availability||Available to all students

-Through a combination of online lectures and workshops, students will be supported toward the understanding of methods and concepts that are associated with the subject.
-Lectures will establish a basis for understanding core concepts in the co-creation of value, including how value is informed through values, historical models of how value is created toward products and services within value chains, toward the more contemporary concept of value constellations, students will be introduced to methods toward the analysis and mapping of value in data value constellations.
+Through a series of three intensive 1 day sessions including 1 x 2 hour lecture following by workshops and seminar, students will be supported toward the understanding of methods and concepts that are associated with the subject.
+Lectures will explore historical models of how value is created toward products and services within value chains, toward the more contemporary concept of value constellations, students will be introduced to methods toward the analysis and mapping of value in data value constellations.
 The course will reflect upon the emergence of contemporary economic models in the digital economy through case studies, and use workshops to develop student proposals for new models.
 Students will be supported to map value constellations and in turn develop products and services that co-create value.

 This course will:

-1. Extend student understanding of historical and contemporary concepts of value creation and the association of values.
+1. Extend student understanding of historical and contemporary concepts of value creation.